jhqtok/ExperimentFramework/docs/user-guide/timeout-enforcement.md

 ### Timeouts Not Working

-**Symptom**: Trial runs longer than configured timeout.
+**Symptom**: Condition runs longer than configured timeout.

 **Solutions:**
 1. Verify `WithTimeout()` is called before `UseDispatchProxy()`
-2. Check that trial method is actually async (not sync blocking)
+2. Check that condition method is actually async (not sync blocking)
 3. Ensure timeout duration is correct

 ### Excessive Timeouts

-**Symptom**: All requests timing out, constant fallback to default.
+**Symptom**: All requests timing out, constant fallback to control.

 **Solutions:**
 1. Increase timeout duration based on actual latency
-2. Check if experimental trial has performance issues
+2. Check if experimental condition has performance issues
-3. Use kill switch to temporarily disable problematic trial
+3. Use kill switch to temporarily disable problematic condition
 4. Add circuit breaker to prevent repeated timeout attempts

 ### Fallback Not Occurring